Nigel Winterburn

-Nigel Winterburn (born 11 December 1963) is an English retired professional footballer, coach and current television personality for BT Sport.
+Nigel Winterburn (born 11 December 1963) is an English former professional footballer who made 687 appearances in the Football League and Premier League.
+He was capped twice by England, in 1989 and 1993.

-He played primarily as a left back from 1981 to 2003.
-He is best known for his role alongside Tony Adams, Steve Bould, Martin Keown and Lee Dixon, forming a celebrated defensive line for Arsenal in the Premier League and European football during the 1990s.
-He also played in the top flight for West Ham United and in the Football League for Wimbledon as well as being contracted to Birmingham City and Oxford United.
-He earned two caps for England between 1989 and 1993.
+Winterburn played primarily as a left back from 1981 to 2003.
+He is best known for his role alongside Tony Adams, Steve Bould, Martin Keown and Lee Dixon, forming the defensive line for Arsenal in the Premier League and European football during the 1990s.
+He also played for Wimbledon and West Ham United, and was contracted to Birmingham City and Oxford United.

-During the 2008–09 season, Winterburn was briefly a part of the coaching staff at Blackburn Rovers under Paul Ince but was removed from his position by Ince's replacement Sam Allardyce.
+After his playing career ended, he went into media work.
+He was briefly a part of the coaching staff at Blackburn Rovers.

 Playing career

 Birmingham City

 Winterburn was born in Arley, Warwickshire.
-He became an apprentice at Birmingham City in May 1980 before turning professional in 1981, after he had played for Nuneaton schoolboys.
-Whilst at Birmingham City, he won an England Youth Cap but failed to make the first team, and after an unsuccessful trial at Oxford United he was signed, on a free transfer in August 1983, by Dave Bassett to join Wimbledon.
+He became an apprentice at Birmingham City in May 1980 before turning professional in 1981 after he had played for Nuneaton schoolboys.
+While at Birmingham City, Winterburn won an England Youth Cap but failed to make the Birmingham first team.
+After an unsuccessful trial at Oxford United, he was signed by Dave Bassett to join Wimbledon on a free transfer in August 1983.

 Wimbledon

-Winterburn helped Wimbledon to promotion from Division Three to Division Two in 1983-84, and Division Two to Division One in 1985-86.
-In four seasons at the club, Winterburn missed only seven out of 172 league games for the club whilst being ever present in 1986-87, when Wimbledon finished sixth in the First Division.
-He was voted Player Of The Year for the club in four consecutive seasons, and earned England under-21 honours.
-In May 1987 he was transferred to Arsenal for £350.000.
-Manager George Graham was seeking a long-term replacement for Kenny Sansom.
+Winterburn contributed to Wimbledon's promotion from Division Three to Division Two in 1983–84, and from Division Two to Division One two years later.
+Winterburn was voted Wimbledon's Player of the Year in each of his four seasons with the club.
+He missed only 7 out of 172 league games, was ever-present in 1986–87 when Wimbledon finished sixth in the First Division, and was capped by the England under-21 team.
+In May 1987 he was transferred for £350,000 to Arsenal, whose manager, George Graham, was seeking a long-term replacement for Kenny Sansom.